Robby Anderson Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 Season Stats

-- Anderson has caught 44 passes on 99 targets for 459 yards and four touchdowns, averaging 30.6 yards per game.
+- Anderson's stat line reveals 44 catches for 459 yards and four touchdowns.
+He averages 30.6 yards per game, and has been targeted 99 times.

-- So far this season, 18.7% of the 530 passes thrown by his team have gone Anderson's way.
+- Anderson has been the target of 99 of his team's 530 passing attempts this season, or 18.7% of the target share.

 - With seven targets in the red zone this season, Anderson has been on the receiving end of 14.9% of his team's 47 red zone pass attempts.